jjiayu/jjiayu/README.md

 ### Hi 👋

-I am Jiayi Wang, a PhD student in Robotics 🤖 at the University of Edinburgh.
+I am Jiayi Wang.
+I obtained my PhD degree in Robotics 🤖 from the University of Edinburgh.

 🔭 I work on motion planning and control of legged robots.